 Fostering her emerging independent spirit while supporting her learning, growth and development

 Middle School is a transformative time when girls seek more independence and deeper connections with others.
 Within the safety net of their teachers and peers, CHS girls develop the confidence to embrace responsibility, challenge assumptions and learn from their mistakes.
-At CHS, girls are supported while they challenge themselves and learn that, with perseverance, they can achieve success in whatever path they choose.
+At CHS, girls are supported while they challenge themselves and learn that, with perseverance, they can succeed in whatever path they choose.

 “When I open the doors to Crofton House, I always feel welcomed by students and teachers.
 I’m always excited to come to school because every day is unique and different.”